 - Funding scholarship and exchange programmes for foreign lawyers.

 - Provision of financial support to legal organisations in the developing world.

-- Alexander Gunning QC, North America sub-committee chair
+- Fionn Pilbrow QC, Chair, North America Committee

 COMBAR’s International Work

-As our interactive map and indexes demonstrate COMBAR barristers are active in courts and arbitration centres across the globe.
-With 27% of the world’s 320 jurisdictions now using English Common Law, continued expansion of this presence is a certainty.
+As our interactive map and indices demonstrate Combar barristers are active in courts and arbitration centres across the globe.
+More than a quarter of the world’s 320 jurisdictions use English Common Law, and several Combar member sets have a permanent presence in international jurisdictions.

-COMBAR barristers also undertake a huge range and quantity of international work from London, both litigation and London-based arbitration.
-More arbitrations take place in London than in any other city in the world, with 24,000 commercial and civil disputes resolved in the UK through arbitration and mediation in 2013.
-Additionally 80% of cases going through the Rolls Building have a party from outside the UK, with over 1000 Commercial Court claims issued per year.
-With these numbers in mind it is no surprise that international exports generated by barristers contributed an impressive £132 million to the UK economy in 2013, with more than 1,100 barristers working on international cases.
-COMBAR’s role is to ensure that the English and Welsh Commercial Bar continues to flourish both through undertaking international work in the UK and across the globe.
+Combar barristers also undertake a huge range and quantity of international work from London, both litigation and London-based arbitration.
+More arbitrations take place in London than in any other city in the world.
+Over 40,000 commercial and civil disputes were resolved in the UK through arbitration, mediation and adjudication in 2018.
+In more than half the 800 cases going through the Rolls Building each year, all parties are from outside the UK; more than 200 foreign law firms from around 40 jurisdictions operate in London.
+With these numbers in mind it is no surprise that international exports generated by barristers contributed an impressive £327 million to the UK economy in 2018, with almost 2,000 barristers working on international cases, an increase of 90% over a decade.
+Combar’s role is to ensure that the English and Welsh Commercial Bar continues to flourish both through undertaking international work in the UK and across the globe.

 (All stats from UK Legal Services 2019, TheCityUK, December 2019).